Our Executive Team

 Cath was formerly a journalist with The Sydney Morning Herald, working as an arts writer and as literary editor.
 Prior to that, she completed her doctorate in English Literature at Oxford University.

-She and Tim Dick co-founded the Story Factory in 2012 and Cath has been our much-loved executive director ever since.
+She and Tim McGregor co-founded the Story Factory in 2012 and Cath has been our much-loved executive director ever since.

 In 2016 she was recognised for her work in community, connection and literacy when she was selected as Australian of the Year Local Hero.